lucasayb/www.lucasyamamoto.com.golang/_posts/2022-02-04-strange-characters-in-google-chrome-on-macos.md

 ---
 title: Strange Characters in Google Chrome on MacOS
 date: 2022-02-03 11:16:51
+category: Tips__#1abc9c
 description: Strange characters in Google Chrome on MacOS appeared out of nowhere and here's why
 thumbnail: /assets/uploads/chrome-bizarre-thumbnail.png
-category: Tips
 color: "#1abc9c"
 redirect_from:
   - /caracteres-estranhos-no-google-chrome-no-macos
 ---
 There I was, happily writing my article about the development of this new blog (I'll post it here soon) when I came across some strange characters in Google Chrome without any explanation.